ramosleandre/grape/docs/product-requirements-document.md

 **Acceptance Criteria:**
 1. A FastAPI endpoint `/import/rdf` is created that accepts a file upload.
 2. The endpoint validates that the uploaded file is a valid RDF file.
-3. Upon successful validation, the graph data is saved to a new instance in the graph database (e.g., Neo4j Aura).
+3. Upon successful validation, the graph data is loaded into the RDF triplestore (e.g., GraphDB) using SPARQL INSERT queries or the database's native import API.
 4. The API returns a success response with a unique ID for the newly imported graph.
 5. The API returns a meaningful error response if the file is invalid or the import fails.